About Andy

 Personal Profile and Confidence.
 Simply, competition success rightly or wrongly gives you legitimacy in the eyes of the public and can lead to positive publicity.
 When I was starting out, my early definition of success was met and gave me the huge lift of confidence it takes to start showing photographic work to others.

-• Support of like-minded people.
+Support of like-minded people.
 Competitions are always run by people with a passion for photography (at least the ones I‘m willing to enter).
-I’m happy to support people who share my passions and values.
+I’m happy to support people who share my passions and values, where I can.

 And the results of the ones I have entered were as follows.
 I’m proud to have been at least shortlisted nationally every year since my first attempt in 2011, with a few awards and wins along the way.